lucidmachine/ericslenk.com/content/blog/2019-goals.md

 Title: 2019 Goals
-Date: 2019-01-02
+Date: 2019-01-07
 Category:
 Tags: 2019, planning, goals, habits, projects
-Summary: After spending a week reflecting on 2018 I've identified four goals for 2019 and the habits I'll develop to achieve those goals.
+Summary: After reflecting on 2018 I've identified four goals for 2019 and the habits I'll develop to achieve those goals.
-Status: draft
+Status: published

 # Goals
 I have four ultimate goals for 2019.

-## Relationships
-I will strengthen my interpersonal relationships and meet more people in my local community.
+* Relationships: I will strengthen my interpersonal relationships and meet more people in my local community.

-## Career
-I will hone my existing skills, learn new skills, and experiment with how best to provide value to those around me.
+* Career: I will hone my existing skills, learn new skills, and experiment with how best to provide value to those around me.

-## Health and Longevity
-I will live this precious life as well as I can for as long as I can.
+* Health and Longevity: I will live this precious life as well as I can for as long as I can.

-## Financial Independence
+* Financial Independence:
 I will liberate myself from my debts.